Digital Humanities Projects

-Led by digital archivist Jesse Bayker, a team of graduate and undergraduate students at the Scarlet and Black Research Center contribute to digital humanities projects that center on African American history in New Jersey.
+Led by digital archivist Jesse Bayker, a team of graduate and undergraduate students at the Scarlet and Black Research Center contribute to digital humanities projects that focus on African American history in New Jersey.

 Learn more about our signature projects below: